TheresaLui/SelfHelpContent_v2/articles/microsoft.function/function-creating.md

 ## **Recommended Documents**

 Azure Function Apps uses the Azure App Service infrastructure.
 A function app is the container that hosts the execution of individual functions.
-You can create a function app in [Azure Portal](https://docs.microsoft.com/azure/azure-functions/functions-create-function-app-portal), or using script with [Azure CLI](https://docs.microsoft.com/azure/azure-functions/functions-create-first-azure-function-azure-cli#create-a-function-app), or an [Azure ARM template](https://docs.microsoft.com/azure/azure-functions/functions-infrastructure-as-code).
+You can create a function app in [Azure Portal](https://docs.microsoft.com/azure/azure-functions/functions-create-function-app-portal), using script with [Azure CLI](https://docs.microsoft.com/azure/azure-functions/functions-create-first-azure-function-azure-cli#create-a-function-app), or with an [Azure ARM template](https://docs.microsoft.com/azure/azure-functions/functions-infrastructure-as-code).
 You can also choose to create a function app when deploy a function project from Visual Studio or Visual Studio Code.<br>

 If function app creation fails in Azure Portal, please reproduce the issue and capture F12 trace.
 For Azure CLI, please share the command that reported the error.
-For ARM deployment failure, you can find the error message in Azure portal -> Resource Group -> Deployments, please share the failed task Correlation ID, for further investigation.<br>
+For ARM deployment failure, you can find the error message in Azure portal -> Resource Group -> Deployments.
+Please share the failed task Correlation ID for further investigation.<br>

 Microsoft recommends the following: